thorakmedichi/gofindme/README.md

 # Questions

-- Should I use rollup instead of just tsc?
+- Should I use rollup instead of just tsc? or swc?
 -